LEGO MOCs in Honor

 A group of AFOLs gathers to sort thousands of bricks at a BrickLink conference in Holland.
 Some of the bricks found and identified were later used in memorial MOCs that honor Dan.
 A comment heard was that if it were not for Dan, "there would be nothing here to sort."

-Click Images to enlarge.
+Click image to enlarge.

 Buyer and Seller minifigs were always a staple of the website and represented features to buy and sell.
 Dan used red and blue colors when it was still BrickBay, but when he moved to BrickLink he revised the minifigs in green and blue.

-Dan's forum icon in LEGO The Forum gathering were actual people from BrickLink that Dan recreated in bricks.
+The Forum gathering were actual people from BrickLink that Dan recreated in bricks.
 The central figure, Admin, was Dan himself with his cat, Felix at his side.

-Dan's icon in LEGO Dan had a sense of humor.
+Dan had a sense of humor.
 His enduring scene for the 15-minute down period each midnight (EST) was a night watchman taking a, er, break.
 This scene, now rendered in actual LEGO is still used on the website.
 BL users are quick to defend its continued use.
 This is the most popular vignette associated with BrickLink.

-Dan's icons in LEGO the wanted list These "Blacktron" minifigs represent the "Wanted List" panel on BrickLink's front page.
+These "Blacktron" minifigs represent the "Wanted List" panel on BrickLink's front page.
 In reality, the Blacktron minifig piece exists only in black.
 Blue and yellow were custom made in Australia for use in this MOC.